bahrmichael/aws-scheduler/README.md

 # aws-scheduler

-This project is no longer actively maintained.
+**!!
+This project is no longer actively maintained. !!**

-**Warning**: If rebuilt some parts of the system.
+**Warning**: I've rebuilt some parts of the system.
 If you followed the setup below before 01.06.20202, you have to recreate the database.
 For zero downtime I suggest you deploy the new version, switch over the input topic and then let the old version run dry before switching it off.

 This project provides a solution to schedule large amounts of point in time events with a great time precision.
 See the Performance section for more details.